pat310/google-trends-api/README.md

 The following API methods are available:
 * [autoComplete](#autocomplete): Returns the results from the "Add a search term" input box in the google trends UI.
 These results (Topics) can then be used in the other API methods. **Note**: Search terms and Topics are measured differently, so `relatedTopics` will not work with comparisons that contain both Search terms and Topics.

+* [dailyTrends](#dailyTrends): Daily Search Trends highlights searches that jumped significantly in traffic among all searches over the past 24 hours and updates hourly.
+These search trends show the specific queries that were searched, and the absolute number of searches made.
+20 daily trending search results are returned.You can search retroactively for up to 15 days in the past.

 * [interestOverTime](#interestovertime): Numbers represent search interest relative to the highest point on the chart for the given region and time.
 A value of 100 is the peak popularity for the term.
 A value of 50 means that the term is half as popular.
 Likewise a score of 0 means the term was less than 1% as popular as the peak.
 If you use multiple keywords for a comparison, the return data will also contain an average result for each keyword.

 * [interestByRegion](#interestbyregion): See in which location your term was most popular during the specified time frame.
 Values are calculated on a scale from 0 to 100, where 100 is the location with the most popularity as a fraction of total searches in that location, a value of 50 indicates a location which is half as popular, and a value of 0 indicates a location where the term was less than 1% as popular as the peak. <p><p> **Note:** A higher value means a higher proportion of all queries, not a higher absolute query count.
 So a tiny country where 80% of the queries are for "bananas" will get twice the score of a giant country where only 40% of the queries are for "bananas".

+* [realTimeTrends](#realTimeTrends): Realtime Search Trends highlight stories that are trending across Google surfaces within the last 24 hours, and are updated in realtime.
+These stories are a collection of Knowledge Graph topics, Search interest, trending YouTube videos, and/or Google News articles detected by Google's algorithms.
+13 real time trending stories are returned.

 * [relatedQueries](#relatedqueries): Users searching for your term also searched for these queries.
 The following metrics are returned:
   * **Top** - The most popular search queries.
 Scoring is on a relative scale where a value of 100 is the most commonly searched query, 50 is a query searched half as often, and a value of 0 is a query searched for less than 1% as often as the most popular query.